How to Start a Taxi Business in Guyana in 2026: Complete Guide

 5Legal Structure & Registration

-Before you hit the road, you'll need to officially register your business.
+Before you hit the road, you'll need to officially register your business with Guyana's relevant authorities.
 Steps include:

 Depending on your business model, you may also need:

-2. Getting a Taxi License and Vehicle Registration
+2. Getting a Taxi Licence and Vehicle Registration

 3. Compliance with Local and National Laws